- Compact size popular, easy to drive

 Mercedes-Benz describes the design philosophy as being an expression of clarity; it says the exterior sheetmetal offers “clear contours and smooth surfaces that communicate both high-tech sophistication as well as emotional appeal.”
 The aggressive sculpting gives the GLA more youthful and dynamic looks than any other car on sale today from the brand.
 The wheel arches are large, and the GLA leads off with a large Mercedes star on a rakish nose and upright front end.
 Fog lamps are integrated into the front bumper, and piped lighting in the swept-back headlights adds more detail to the front end.
 From any side angles, the creases and ripples--especially in the hood--seem sculpted perfectly to catch the light.
 They appear more dramatic from a distance than they are up close.
 In back, the large and protruding oblong tail lamps are split far apart to exaggerate the width of the vehicle, with a chrome handle that sweeps across.
 The bottom rear adopts an SUV look, accented with a prominent skid plate and sill guard.

-Taking a look inside, the GLA makes good use of the retro-style horizontal shelf layout combined with circular vents and more rounded details—a look that fits just as well here as it does in vehicles like the SLS AMG and the new S-Class.
+Inside, the GLA makes good use of the retro-style horizontal shelf layout combined with five circular vents and smoothly rounded details—a look that fits just as well in this small car as it does in vehicles like the new S-Class.
+We especially like the display screen that hovers above the dash top, as a standalone plane, rather than taking up space in an instrument panel made larger and thicker to accommodate it.
 Materials and textures look different in the upper dash than down below, and materials like matte-satin wood stand apart from what’s currently offered in this class.
-We especially like how the infotainment system 'hovers' away from the instrument panel, not interrupting its design statement but popping up right where it should be, top and center.